Banks in Europe step up coronavirus contingency trading plans

 "There are regulatory oversight challenges associated with working from remote locations and firms will need to review their policies and procedures," it added.
 BACK-UP OPTIONS

-Saxo Bank told Reuters it is implementing a number of plans including "splitting departments in affected areas into smaller teams that are isolated from each other and working in 14 days shifts with one group working in the office and the other team from either another location or home."
+Saxo Bank told Reuters it is implementing a number of plans including splitting departments in affected areas into smaller teams that are isolated from each other and working in 14-day shifts with one group working in the office and the other team from either another location or home.
 Five other major investment banks said they were doing similar things, but declined to give details due to sensitivity about the arrangements.

+Although those steps have not been taken yet, U.S. lenders have been communicating contingency plans to relevant employees.
+European trading venues said they were doing what they can to allow more flexibility in where people could trade from.

 German derivatives exchange Eurex issued a notice saying trading participants could "in case of an emergency situation, participate in trading at Eurex Deutschland from outside their notified and approved trading locations".
 For non-bank firms, requirements on location are less onerous.
-Several hedge funds said all their staff were able to work from home if needs be, and that they have been ensuring employees have the right equipment to do so.
+Several hedge funds said all their staff were able to work from home, and that they have been ensuring employees have the right equipment.

 The spread of coronavirus has already caused banks to curb business travel to China, South Korea and parts of Italy.
-Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan and Deutsche Bank among those to stop all non-essential international business travel.
+Several have stepped up their restrictions in recent days with Goldman Sachs, JPMorgan Chase & Co and Deutsche Bank among those to stop all non-essential international business travel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)